Geography of Alaska: Size and location

 Alaska is the largest state in the United States in terms of land area at 570,380 sqmi, over twice (roughly 2.47 times) as large as Texas, the next largest state, and is the seventh largest country subdivision in the world, and the third largest in North America, about 20.4% smaller than Denmark's autonomous country of Greenland and 17.6% smaller than Canada's largest territory of Nunavut.
 If the state's westernmost point were superimposed on San Francisco, California, its easternmost point would be in Jacksonville, Florida.
-Alaska is larger than all but 18 sovereign nations (it is slightly larger than Iran but slightly smaller than Libya).
+Alaska is larger than all but 18 sovereign nations, being slightly larger than Iran but slightly smaller than Libya.

 The Aleutian Islands cross longitude 180°, so Alaska can be considered the easternmost state as well as the westernmost.
 Alaska and, especially, the Aleutians are one of the extreme points of the United States.
 The International Date Line jogs west of 180° to keep the whole state, and thus the entire continental United States, within the same legal day.